Hi there! I’m looking for a bike that’s 26 inches tall and will fit someone who is about 5’5 or 5’6 tall. Any suggestions?

-So although 26 inch bikes have been around for decades now (and they really do work well!), they aren’t necessarily suitable for everyone but there are still some things to talk about:
+So although 26-inch bikes have been around for decades now (and they do work well!), they aren’t necessarily suitable for everyone but there are still some things to talk about:

 • How tall should my bike be?
-There is nothing stopping a person from being 5′ 7″ and still being able to ride 26 inch bikes comfortably.
-In fact it is my idea that people who think they can ride 24-inch or 26-inch bikes should simply take a couple of lessons or two hours out of their week.
+Nothing is stopping a person from being 5′ 7″ and still being able to ride 26-inch bikes comfortably.
+It is my idea that people who think they can ride 24-inch or 26-inch bikes should simply take a couple of lessons or two hours out of their week.
 One size doesn’t fit all.

 And while some people may find that their shoe size helps them climb hills better than others (more on this later), it has more to do with their body proportions than something specific about the size of the bike itself—if your feet are in proportion with your body, then your hands have proportionate fingers as well—so whether someone is 5′ 7″ or 5′ 10″ doesn’t matter much in terms of getting up and down hills.

 • There isn’t just one right bike for every person either—it depends on many different factors like height, weight, and age as well as whether someone plans on using the bike regularly or would rather just store it in its place while at home or at work instead of commuting between them (if it had been built 20 years ago there would probably be more choices available today).

 So if you want to make sure that the bike fits comfortably for an adult with a tall frame size like my own—30 inches from ground level to the center clamping area—you might want to take measurements yourself beforehand first (I used calipers).
 Even then I wouldn’t expect any particular brands or sizes

 Can a 6-foot man ride a 26-inch bike?